Chinook Pass (horse): Background

-Chinook Pass was named for the stunning mile-high mountain pass that takes motorists to the very foot of 14,411 feet (4,392 m) Mount Rainier as they travel between Eastern and Western Washington State, USA.
+Chinook Pass was named for the stunning mile-high mountain pass that takes motorists to the very foot of Mount Rainier as they travel between Eastern and Western Washington State, US.

-Bred and raced by retired Seattle policeman Ed Purvis under his Hi Yu Stables banner, Chinook Pass was out of the mare Yu Turn, a daughter of the important sire, Turn-To.
-His sire was the Vanderbilt-bred Native Born, who was a son of U.S. Racing Hall of Fame inductee, Native Dancer out of Sagamore Farm's two-time national champion mare, Next Move.
+Bred and raced by retired Seattle policeman Ed Purvis under his Hi Yu Stables banner, Chinook Pass was out of the mare Yu Turn, a daughter of the important sire Turn-To.
+His sire was the Vanderbilt-bred Native Born, who was a son of U.S. Racing Hall of Fame inductee Native Dancer out of Sagamore Farm's two-time national champion mare, Next Move.

 He was foaled at Dewaine Moore's Rainier Stables near Enumclaw, Washington.

 Racing career

 Racing at age two, he won three of five starts, including the Washington Stallion Stakes at Longacres Racetrack in track record time.
 An injury in the Gottstein Futurity kept him out of racing for seven months.

 Back on the track at age three, Chinook Pass made thirteen starts, winning eight, finishing second three times and third, once.
 He became the first three-year-old to win the Washington State Governor's Handicap in twenty-seven years.

-At Longacres Racetrack in Renton, Washington on September 17, 1982 Chinook Pass set a new world record of 0:55 1/5 for five furlongs in winning the Longacres Owners Handicap, which remains the North American dirt record.
+At Longacres Racetrack in Renton, Washington, on September 17, 1982, Chinook Pass set a new world record of 0:55 1/5 for five furlongs in winning the Longacres Owners Handicap, which remains the North American dirt record.

 Near the end of 1982, he won the Meteor Handicap at Hollywood Park Racetrack in a time of 0:56 for five furlongs on turf which equalled the American record, and capped his three-year-old season with a track record-tying victory in the Palos Verdes Handicap, then the Santa Anita opening day feature, on a hand ride by jockey Laffit Pincay Jr. to finish in 1:07 3/5.

 That year, he finished third in Eclipse Award balloting for Sprinter of the Year, and was voted Washington Horse of the Year.

 At age four in 1983, Chinook Pass won five of seven starts and won the Eclipse Award as that year's American Champion Sprint Horse, the first by a horse bred in the state of Washington.
 Following four more stakes wins at Santa Anita Park and an eight length victory in the Bing Crosby Handicap at Del Mar Racetrack, he made a triumphal return to Washington where his six length win in the Longacres Mile equalled the largest margin in the race's history.
 However, he came out of the race with an injury to a front foreleg.
 Near the end of the year, he re-injured the leg and, although several attempts were made to bring him back to training, he never raced again.

 At the end of the year he was again Washington Horse of the Year.